How to Study for the Bocconi Admission Test (Updated for 2025)

 The Bocconi Admission Test is a 75-minute, 50-question test specifically designed for students applying to Bocconi.

 Each correct answer is worth 1 point.
-Incorrect answers cost you 0.2 points.
+Incorrect answers cost you 0.2 points (two are worth -0.33 points).
 If you score lower than 17, you’re out of the application process.
 A good competitive score is 35 points out of 50.
-To achieve this score, you will have to answer every question (no blanks).
+To achieve this score, you will have to see every question with strategically skipped questions.

 To assess your ability to carry out operations with numbers, figures, and/or arithmetical signs and choose the correct answer quickly and precisely from a series of results.
 You’ll see: